What is the pelvic floor?

 - Bladder control problems.
-The leaking of urine, a problem called urinary incontinence, can occur when the bladder falls from its proper place.
+The leaking of urine, a problem called urinary incontinence, can occur in women or men when the bladder falls from its proper place.
 Other symptoms include a sudden, strong urge to urinate.

 - Bowel control problems.
-The leaking of liquid or solid stool from the rectum, called fecal incontinence, can occur when the rectum is out of place.
+The leaking of liquid or solid stool from the rectum, called fecal incontinence, can occur in women and men when the rectum is out of place.
 It also can occur if there is damage to the anal sphincter (pronounced SFINGK-ter), the ring of muscles that keep the anus closed.